ArcherBright123/eeleM/README.md

 #
 Many more updates coming soon.

 Please Feel Free to Buy Me A Coffee (Although i am too young to drink it) and edit this yourself.
 Thanks!
+Also, please don't refrain from joining the discord.
+It will not be large, but will be benificial for feedback.

+Thanks again!

+Archer_Bright